cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-metabase.md

 ---
-title: How to Build Open Source Cloud Asset Inventory with CloudQuery and Metabase
+title: How to Build an Open Source Cloud Asset Inventory with Metabase
 tag: tutorial
 date: 2022/06/01
 description: >-